 The Department reviews the Head of Internal Audit's (HIA) mid and end-year independent opinions, on the adequacy and effectiveness of each of the ALBs system of internal control, together with any recommendations for improvement.
-The opinion for 2018-19 was that overall there was a satisfactory system of internal control designed to meet the BSO's objectives.
-There was no internal audit of HSC Pensions during the 2018-19 year.
+The opinion for 2019-20 was that overall there was a satisfactory system of internal control designed to meet the BSO's objectives.
+There was an internal audit of HSC Pensions during the 2019-20 year and satisfactory assurance was provided.